laeblab/GBEX_BGI/README.md

 # GBEX - Goodbye Excel: A MetaDataStore and more

+# TODO
+* [ ] Check up on requirements.txt in regards to Django 4 compatability of several components
+* [ ] Update to Bootstrap 5 (maybe get rid of jquery or at least upgrade to latest)
+* [ ] Recreate Django app to get latest default settings.py
+* [ ] Reactivate security after development finishes.
+* [ ] Create tests

 DTU BGI Instance
 To deploy with LDAP support remember to install
 * libsasl2-dev